katzenpost/katzenpost/glossary.rst

         the ACK message is not received within a particular time duration then the message is retransmitted.

     SURB

         SURB means Single Use Reply Block.
 SURBs are essentially a cryptographic delivery token with a short lifetime.
-In the Sphinx packet format SURBs have two categories of components, those used by the creator and those used by the sender.
+In the :term:`Sphinx` packet format SURBs have two categories of components, those used by the creator and those used by the sender.
 When Alice creates a SURB, she retains a decryption token and a SURB ID.
 Alice gives Bob a Sphinx header and a payload encryption token.
 Bob can use the payload encryption token to encrypt his message.
-Bob then attaches the Sphinx header to his ciphertext payload, thus forming a Sphinx packet which he sends through the network.
-Bob cannot know the destination or route of this Sphinx packet.
+Bob then attaches the :term:`Sphinx` header to his ciphertext payload, thus forming a :term:`Sphinx` packet which he sends through the network.
+Bob cannot know the destination or route of this :term:`Sphinx` packet.
 Alice will receive the ciphertext payload and the SURB ID.
 She uses the SURB ID to identify which SURB decryption token to use for the ciphertext payload decryption.